How Much Of The Irishman Is Real?

-Martin Scorsese loves a mafia movie, and his latest saga The Irishman is about an major as they come.
+Martin Scorsese loves a mafia movie, and his latest saga The Irishman is about as major as they come.
 The Irishman is the most expensive Scorsese movie ever, according to The Hollywood Reporter.
-It stars all your favorite actors from all your other favorite mob movies — Joe Pesci, Al Pacino, Robert De Niro, Bobby Cannavale, and Harvey Keitel, to name a few.
-Oh, and it's just sitting there on Netflix, as of Nov.
-27, waiting for you to give it three and a half hours of your life.
+It stars all your favourite actors from all your other favourite mob movies — Joe Pesci, Al Pacino, Robert De Niro, Bobby Cannavale, and Harvey Keitel, to name a few.
+Oh, and it's just sitting there on Netflix, as of 27 November, waiting for you to give it three and a half hours of your life.
 Now, most cinephiles would be sold on those facts alone, but what if I told you that it’s basically a 20th century historical epic?
 The Irishman is based on the book I Heard You Paint Houses by Charles Brandt, but it’s also a real-life whodunit, with a mystery at the end.

 Advertisement